knalgeel/pandora/src/assets/markdown/table-field-actions.markdown

 - `header`: Set as an empty string as it's not needed for actions.
 - `column`: Returns an object with `component` set to `TableActionsComponent` and `inputs` containing the actions.

-### Handling Action Execution

-Each action's `execute` method should be linked to the desired functionality.
-This might include operations like modifying data or opening a modal.